-As COVID-19 raged around the world in 2020, Intensive Care Units (ICU) began to fill up with patients severely ill from the virus.
+As COVID-19 raged around the world in 2020, Intensive Care Units (ICUs) began to fill up with patients severely ill from the virus.

 Intensive care is the last line of defense, where the most critically ill patients are treated.
 Some are given oxygen to help them breathe, while others are put on ventilators to do the breathing for them.
 All will be given medication to ease symptoms.

-The medication is usually delivered via an infusion pump – a medical device that delivers fluids, such as medication, into a patient’s body in controlled amounts.
+The medication is usually delivered via an infusion pump — a piece of medical equipment that delivers fluids into a patient’s body in controlled amounts.
 These mechanical and programmable pumps can deliver larger quantities of medication than other methods like a syringe or a simple IV, which uses gravity to control the flow.